Starting school for the first time

 We can't discuss available places at school as the number changes frequently.

-If you apply after 15 April 2021 we cannot tell you about your offer of a school place June 2021.
+If you apply after 18 April 2022 we cannot tell you about your offer of a school place until June 2022.

 Apply for a reception school place in Christchurch